HuskyDG/huskydg.github.io/vmos/geektool/README.md

 Patch read-only system properties (start with `ro.`)  set by VMOS Pro, these props can only set once and cannot be changed with `setprop` even with root user.

-From v1.4.6, change properties in `/system/build.prop` will no longer be affected and change the file `/vmos.prop` or `/system.prop` will not be applied as VMOS Pro will always reset `/vmos.prop`, change properties with this option is a good way to go!
+From VMOS PRO v1.4.6, change properties in `/system/build.prop` may no longer be affected and change the file `/vmos.prop` or `/system.prop` will not be applied as VMOS Pro will always reset `/vmos.prop`, change properties with this option is a good way to go!

 If you get bootloop after changing any prop through `/tool_files/system.prop`, you can disable it, read FAQ bellow!